-Travel by Train from the Hauptbahnhof and FRA Airport for Rhein Boat Trips
+Travel by Train from the Hauptbahnhof or FRA Airport for Rhein Boat Trips

 Day trips and boat pleasure cruises on the Rhine River (Rhein) and Loreley Valley are easy from Frankfurt am Main Hauptbahnhof and Airport (FRA) in Germany.

 Regular day pleasure boat cruises on the Rhine River (Rhein) rarely depart from Frankfurt am Main itself but are easily arranged.
 Fast trains from the Hauptbahnhof and Frankfurt International Airport (FRA) allow even passengers with a few hour stopovers to enjoy cruising Germany’s most famous river and see popular sights including castles and the Loreley Rock.
 It is a short train ride from Frankfurt’s main station or directly from the airport to Rhine towns including Rüdesheim, Bingen, and Koblenz which are ideal departure ports for Rhine river valley day pleasure cruises.

 Day Cruise Trips on the Rhine River from Frankfurt am Main

 Although day pleasure cruise boats depart from many cities and towns between Mainz and Cologne, the most popular part of the Rhine River for day cruises are the Loreley Valley with boats departing from Rüdesheim or Bingen to St Goar and St Goarhausen.
 This part of the Rhine River valley is inscribed on the UNESCO World Cultural Heritage list.
 Here the valley is the steepest and narrowest, often covered by vineyards, and sporting a castle or castle-ruin every two kilometers or so.